Remmeauth/remme-core/docs/rpc-api.rst

 *Returns*

-* the public key of a node
+* node_public_key - the public key of a node
+* storage_public_key - the public key for storage of tokens

 | **get_batch_status**